Ananthapura Lake Temple

-Ananthapadmanabhaswamy Temple or Ananthapura Lake Temple is a Hindu temple built in the middle of a lake in the little village of Ananthapura, around 6 km from the town of Kumbla in Manjeshwaram Taluk of Kasaragod District of Kerala, South India.
-This is the only lake temple in Kerala and is believed to be the original seat (Moolasthanam) of Ananthapadmanabha Swami (Padmanabhaswamy temple) Thiruvananthapuram.
+Ananthapadmanabhaswamy Temple or Ananthapura Lake Temple is a Hindu temple in the middle of a lake in the village of Ananthapura, around 6 km from the town of Kumbla in Manjeshwaram Taluk of Kasaragod District of Kerala, South India.
+This is the only Hindu lake temple in Kerala, and as per some traditions, is believed to be the original seat (Moolasthanam) of Ananthapadmanabha Swami (Padmanabhaswamy Temple) Thiruvananthapuram.
+It is considered one among the 108 Abhimana Kshethram of Vaishnavate tradition.
 Legend has it that this is the original site where Ananthapadmanabha settled down.
-Babiya, a crocodile who lived in the lake, was also famed for being vegetarian.
-She died at age of 75 on October 9, 2022.
-It is believed tha she ate only temple offerings that were served to her twice a week and never harmed a single human.

 The lake in which the sanctum sanctorum is built measures about 2 acres.
-An interesting spot to keep in mind while visiting the temple is a cave to the right corner of the lake.
-According to the local legend, the deity Anantha Padmanabha chose to go all the way to Thiruvananthapuram through that cave.
-Hence both the places retain similar names, in spite of being on either end of the region.
-The current priests are Havyaka Brahmins, however the tantri belongs Shivalli Brahmin community.
+An interesting spot to keep in mind while visiting the temple is a cave to the right (North) corner of the lake.
+According to the local legend, the deity Anantha Padmanabha chose to go all the way to Thiruvananthapuram, through that cave.
+Hence, both the places retain similar names, being on either end of the region.

 Legends

 The past of the temple is still obscure except for some myths.
-It was at this place where Divakara Muni Vilwamangalam, the great Tulu Brahmin sage, did penance and performed poojas.
+It was at this place where Divakara Muni Vilwamangalam, the great Brahmin sage, did penance and performed poojas.
 Legend has it that one day Lord Narayana appeared before him as a child.
 The boy’s face was glowing with radiance and this overwhelmed the sage.
 He became anxious and asked who he was.
 The boy replied that he had no father no mother and none at home.
 Vilwamangalam felt pity for the boy and allowed him to stay there.
 The boy proposed a condition that whenever he feels humiliated he will leave the place at once.
 He served the sage for sometime.
 But soon his juvenile pranks became intolerable for the sage and he reacted violently.
-Humiliated the boy disappeared from there after proclaiming that if Vilwamangalam wants to see him he would have to go to Ananthankat, the forest of serpent god Anantha.
+Humiliated, the boy disappeared from there after proclaiming that if Vilwamangalam wants to see him he would have to go to Ananthankat, the forest of serpent god Anantha.

-Vilwamangalam soon realized that the boy was none but the lord himself and he had great repentance.
+Vilwamangalam soon realized that the boy was none but the Lord himself and he had great repentance.
 He found a cave at the place where the boy disappeared and he proceeded further into the cave in search of the boy.
 He reached the sea and proceeded further toward the south and at last he reached a woody area near the sea.
 Vilwamangalam saw the child who soon disappeared into huge illippa tree (Indian butter tree or Mahua tree).
 Immediately the tree fell down and assumed the shape of Lord Vishnu lying on a thousands hooded serpent.